-Prize points will be awarded to the Best in Show winner and all First through Sixth place winners in all classes as follows: Best in Show = 6 points; First Place = 6 points; Second Place = 5 points; Third Place = 4 points; Very Highly Commendable 3 points; Highly Commendable = 2 points; and Commendable = 1 point.
-The points awarded via these prize cards will be used to calculate the winner in the Sweepstakes award as provided herein.
+Prize points will be awarded to the Best in Show winner and all First through Sixth place winners in all classes as follows: Best in Show = 6 points; First Place = 6 points; Second Place = 5 points; Third Place = 4 points; Very Highly Commendable = 3 points; Highly Commendable = 2 points; and Commendable = 1 point.
+These points will be used to calculate the winner in the Sweepstakes award as provided herein.
 The Sweepstakes prize will be awarded to the exhibitor who earns the highest number of prize points across all categories.
 Prize cards for participants in the AHSTC Honey Judging Program will be provided electronically (via email) upon request.